ctrager/budoco/README.md

 ## Corey's TODO for winter 2020/2021:

-* Finish org - NOT DONE
-modify search sql
-check bug on issues page
-make org read only on issues page check if it's being updated in post? force org to user's org on create if org is inactive, all its users are inactive how to handle registration? should new user be inactive? should registrations be viewable? can admin create user registration for org user? default assigned to
+how to handle registration? should new user be inactive? should registrations be viewable? can admin create user registration for org user? default assigned to

+* if org is inactive, all its users are inactive?

 inject at issues, search, issue, run query